Category

 Training

-No matter how well-written your emergency action plan is, if nobody’s familiar with it by the time of an actual emergency—in effect, you don’t have a plan.
+No matter how well-written your emergency action plan is, if nobody’s familiar with it by the time of an actual emergency, in effect, you don’t have a plan.
 Different emergencies often require very different response procedures.
 Even different types of severe weather: A tornado calls for a shelter-in-place response, and a hurricane calls for an evacuation.
 Reviewing procedures for likely scenarios is the only way to ensure employees—from new employees to safety leaders—will be prepared.

 Train everyone on what is expected of them, even if it’s just following an evacuation route.
 Depending on the structure of your company, decide whether it’s most effective to train individuals, groups, or the entire company at once.
-Make this training hands-on to give your people the necessary experience to stay calm when they’re asked to perform these functions during a real crisis.
+Make this training hands-on to give your people the experience they need to stay calm when they’re asked to perform these functions during a real crisis.

 Alerting staff and visitors